diku-dk/futhark/HACKING.md

 ## Building

-We include a `Makefile` with the following targets.
+We include a `Makefile` that includes the following targets.

 * `make build` (or just `make`) builds the compiler.